pnp/prompt-master/Documentation/Deployment-guide.md

 When you launch the app for the first time you **may** be prompted for the API key for the Azure OpenAI instance that you copied earlier (**Note - for each user account that runs the app they will prompted for this API key - this will only happen once**).

 If the user account you are using to run Prompt Master as does not have a premium license, you can use a 30 day trial, or as mentioned in the deployment guide, you can use the developer plan and the user account who owns the plan.
-If you are

 Ensure that the app opens at the start screen and is ready for play.